-- Keep Track of Privileged Accounts
+- Identify and Track Privileged Accounts

 Privileged accounts can cause serious damage in the wrong hands.
 Keeping track of privileged accounts and endpoints is the first step towards keeping them secure.

-- Review the List and Downgrade Accounts
+- Downgrade Accounts Where Possible

 Users with unnecessary privileged access present a common problem for many enterprise networks that are heavily exploited by cyber attackers.
 Privileged access means a higher risk of compromising the enterprise network.